Consider Hilbert College!

 - In order to be considered for admission, results of a recent TOEFL exam should be submitted to Hilbert College; a minimum score of 500 (PBT)) or 70 (IBT) is required.
 A 5.4 of the IELTS is also acceptable.

-- Proper paperwork for study in the USA is required.
-The paperwork necessary to apply for a student visa can be found below.
+Proper paperwork for study in the USA is required.
+The paperwork necessary to apply for a student visa can be found by using the link above.
 Please print out the forms, fill out the information requested and attach any supporting documents required.